 2 Marlborough was designed and built built in 1870-1871 by Frederick B. Pope as the home of William Bordman Richards and his wife, Cornelia Wells (Walter) Richards.
 They previously had lived at the Hotel Hamilton at 260 Clarendon.

-William Richards was a metals dealer.
-Prior to their marriage, Cornelia Walter had served for about five years as the editor of the Boston Transcript (founded by her brother, Lynde Minshull Walter, who served as its first editor; she assumed the role of editor after his death in 1842).
+He was a metals dealer.
+Prior to their marriage in 1847, Cornelia Walter had served for about five years as the editor of the Boston Transcript (founded by her brother, Lynde Minshull Walter, who served as its first editor; she assumed the role of editor after his death in 1842.

-On June 7, 1873, William Richards transferred the property into his wife’s name
+On June 7, 1873, William Richards transferred 2 Marlborough into his wife’s name

 William Richards died in June of 1877.
 Cornelia Richards continued to live at 2 Marlborough with their son, William Reuben Richards, a lawyer, and daughter, Elise Bordman Richards.